morancj/ama/README.md

 I'll answer questions
 [when I get around to it, if I get around to it](http://bofh.bjash.com/newbofh/bofh6nov.html).
 Once I answer I'll close the
-issue just so I know what I've covered, but don't worry- if you have any further questions just respond in the thread and I'll get back to you soon.
+issue just so I know what I've covered - if you have any further questions just respond in the thread and I'll get back to you soon.
 Feel free to ask a question on any old issue too, even if you didn't create it.